Sabrinas Organizing

 Old bike equipment.

 Recently, we got rid of one of my old bikes.
-No one wanted it, and I didn't want to give it way because the bike was over 20 years old.
+No one wanted it, and I didn't want to give it away because the bike was over 20 years old.
 I had replaced it a few years ago and gave it to my daughter.
-She never road it.
+She never rode it.
 So, now she is away at college, we figured we could get rid of it.
 Feel free to check out this post about bicycle recycling.

 Unused spray paint.